particle-iot/docs/src/content/community/particle-101-workshop/primitives.md

 Now, you're ready to start using your first Grove component!

-## Working with Particle Variables plus the Temperature & Humidity Sensor
+## Working with Particle variables plus the temperature & humidity sensor

 The Particle Device OS provides a simple way to access sensor values and device local state through the [variable primitive](/reference/device-os/api/cloud-functions/particle-variable/).
 Registering an item of firmware state as a variable enables you to retrieve that state from the Particle Device Cloud.
 Let's explore this now with the help of the Grove Temperature and Humidity sensor.

-### Connect the Temperature sensor
+### Connect the temperature sensor

 To connect the sensor, connect a Grove cable to the port on the sensor.
 Then, connect the other end of the cable to the `D2` port on the Grove shield.